severin-lemaignan/projet-cnrs/project.rst

 these three questions would fulfil my definition of cognitive foundations for autonomy and interaction.

-These questions can be reformulated into explicit research questions:
+These questions can be reformulated into explicit research objects:

 1. real-time situation assessment that builds on semantic mapping and supports perspective-taking and affordances analysis,

-2. interleaved geometric, temporal and symbolic reasoning that supports identification of situations and actions,
+2. interleaved geometric, temporal and symbolic reasoning that supports in particular identification of situations and actions,

 3. management and exploitation of independent, possibly contradictory, belief models for each agent the robot interacts with,